Life Turns Electric

-Life Turns Electric is the fifth studio album by Canadian alternative rock band Finger Eleven.
+Life Turns Electric is the sixth studio album by Canadian alternative rock band Finger Eleven.
 It was released by Wind-up Records on October 5, 2010 and was the last studio album to feature drummer Rich Beddoe.
 It was nominated for Rock Album of the Year at the 2011 Juno Awards.
 The track "Living in a Dream" was the official theme song for the 2011 WWE Royal Rumble.